-N. Board of Directors
+M. Board of Directors

-The applicant must submit a separate official list of the current board of directors.
+The applicant must submit a separate official list of the current board of directors with titles.
 This document must be on applicant's letterhead, signed and dated by the certified official from the Board (not the Executive Director).

-O. Unique Entity Identifier (UEI) and Active SAM Registration
+N. Unique Entity Identifier (UEI)